 Active Hands are sole distributors for the Soloc lap belts for those with reduced hand function or single handed use.
+We have worked with Soloc to bring you updated versions of the belt that now include padding and are even easier to operate!

 The Soloc products all have an innovative buckle that connects magnetically.
 This unique system is easy to use for those who have reduced hand function, limb difference or the use of only one hand.